Are you an author based in Nebraska, North Dakota, South Dakota, Minnesota, Ohio, Kansas, Missouri, Wisconsin, Illinois, Michigan, Indiana, or Iowa?

 Below you’ll find 19 top book publishers in the Midwest.

 From 1928, this prominent publisher has been striving to find the best and brightest voices in literature.
-This unique publishing house prints plays, scripts, and musicals for the theatre community.
-Successful playwrights, newcomers, amateurs and writers are welcomed eagerly by this company based in Cedar Rapids.
+This unique publishing house prints plays, scripts, and musicals for the theater community.
+Successful playwrights, newcomers, amateurs and writers are welcomed eagerly by this company based in Cedar Rapids, Ohio.
 Heuer Publishing lets interested people purchase scripts or plays for performing and thus gives upcoming artists a platform to shine on.
-To find new talents and authors, they have created a Board of Directors.
-The board includes professionals, educators, mentors, experts, and teachers from the arts and media industry.
+To find new talents and authors, they have created a Board of Directors, which includes professionals and educators from the arts and humanities.
 If you are interested in submitting a play or manuscript, fill their online form.

-As it is the only University Press in the state, it has a huge responsibility towards promoting literature, education, and history.
-Founded in 1969, the University of Iowa Press has built its stellar reputation due to their thought provoking books, ideas, and formidable writers.
+As it is the only university press in the state of Iowa, it has a huge responsibility towards promoting literature, education, and history.
+Founded in 1969 in Iowa City, the University of Iowa Press has built its stellar reputation due to their thought-provoking books, ideas, and formidable writers.
 Scholars, researchers, educators, thinkers, students, and professionals have published some of their most nuanced works with this press.
-The Iowa Short Fiction Award and the Iowa Poetry Prize are the two channels through which they print fiction and poetry.
+The Iowa Short Fiction Award, John Simmons Short Fiction Award, and the Iowa Poetry Prize are channels through which they print fiction and poetry.
 Genres they love to read include food studies, non-fiction, Midwest history, culture, writing, humanities, theatre, and North American poetry studies.
+However, it currently does not accept works for the following series: American Land and Life, Singular Lives: The Iowa Series in North American Autobiography, and Writers in Their Own Time.
 Send inquiries or queries to an editor overseeing your topic.

-The Indianapolis based publisher was launched in 2004.
-Over the past 15 years, they have committed themselves to publishing only the most interesting books and writers.
+The publisher based in Indianapolis, Indiana, was launched in 2004.
+Over the past 17 years, they have committed themselves to publishing only the most interesting books and writers.
 The small yet dedicated press has ensured it finds material that compels you to think and provokes discussion.
 Sports, health, food, travel, fiction, education, games, and fitness are some of their preferred categories.
 Blue River Press is always looking for their next writer or author.
 If you have a knack for writing non-fiction in a comprehensive yet intriguing way, then this is the publisher for you.
-Email a query for submission at this address.
+If you want to submit a book proposal to this publisher, take a look at the guidelines here before sending an email.

-Peggy Tierney established Tanglewood Books in 2003 to pursue her passion of seeking new, interesting books and writers.
+Peggy Tierney established Tanglewood Books in Indianapolis, Indiana, in 2003 to pursue her passion of seeking new, interesting books and writers.
 The former book editor knew that children, middle graders and young adults need challenging, imaginative books at their age.
-Her experience and belies pushed her to start this company that has been one of the best Young Adult publishers in the country.
-The quirky, the emotional and the witty, smart books and writers have propelled this Indianapolis situated publisher to the top of the ladder.
+Her experience and beliefs pushed her to start this company that has been one of the best publishers of young-adult fiction in the country.
+The quirky and emotional books from witty writers have propelled this independent publisher to the top of the ladder.
 At present they are making a conscious effort to publish diverse authors from all backgrounds.
 This makes for layered stories with relevant experiences.
-Authors and writers of middle grade fiction, young adult fiction, biography, and fantasy can send their manuscripts for review.
+Authors and writers of middle-grade fiction, young adult fiction, and non-narrative fiction like biography can send their manuscripts for review.
+Tanglewood Books will accept works with fantasy elements, but it is not keen on high fantasy.
 Find the submission guidelines and contact details on this page.

-As the press of one of the most prestigious Universities in the country, it has more than kept up the legacy.
-Purdue University Press was founded in 1960 as Purdue University Studies.
-The name and the location may have changed but the persistence and dedication remains the same.
-Authors, writers, professionals, scholars, intellectuals, and experts come from all over the country to collaborate with this publisher.
-Currently they publish an exclusive number of books, about 25 annually.
-Their insistence on quality over quantity has raised the bar very high for prospective authors or writers.
-Located on campus, it is also a resource for faculty and students interested in getting their material or research printed and published.
-Previously published topics include science, health, veterinary studies, engineering, technology, history, public policy, education, business, agriculture, and Indiana.
+As the press of one of the most prestigious universities in the country, it has more than kept up the legacy.
+Purdue University Press was founded in West Lafayette, Indiana, in 1960 as Purdue University Studies.
+The name and the office location in the university may have changed but the persistence and dedication remain the same.
+Authors, writers, professionals, and scholars come from all over the country to collaborate with this publisher.
+Currently, they publish an exclusive number of books, about 25 annually.
+Their insistence on quality over quantity has raised the bar very high for prospective authors.
+Located on campus, it is also a convenient publishing avenue for faculty and students.
+Previously published topics include science, health, veterinary studies, engineering, technology, history, public policy, education, business, agriculture, and Midwest natural history.
 Please follow the instructions before sending a proposal.

-This small and independent press was primarily formed to support local authors.
+This small and independent press in Warrensburg, Missouri, was primarily formed to support local authors.
 Its resounding success has shown that authors in the Midwest need a channel for their ideas and stories.
 They have not diverged from their path and continue to focus on local, regional literature.
 Stories about the Midwest, its culture, its history, its glorious past and present have been extensively covered by Cave Hollow Press.
-Located in Warrensburg, they are now looking for an adult novel about the Midwest or written by a local author.
-The genre can be anything as long as it resonates with the readers.
-Provide a description of the work, a personal bio and the first 25 pages of your book.
-You can send them via email or post.
+The publisher currently does not accept submissions.
+Still, they advise writers to check the website each month for possible changes and to contact them for any queries.

-Jim Andrews and John McMeel co-founded Andrews McMeel Universal in 1970.
-The goal and mission of the company was to create a way for artists, creators, writers, thinkers, and entertainers to share their stories.
+Jim Andrews and John McMeel co-founded Andrews McMeel Universal in Kansas City, Missouri, in 1970.
+The goal of the company was to create a way for artists, creators, writers, thinkers, and entertainers to share their stories.
 Through this media company, the Andrews McMeel Publishing division was created.
-Decades have gone by and their dedication has been unwavering to printing the funniest, wittiest, quirkiest books in the market.
-Conventional wisdom has merged wonderfully with modern thinking to bring some of the biggest influencers and social media stars to their team.
-They have a strong interest in printing sharp comics, funny novels, and intense poems.
-You will definitely find the country’s best selling books in their title list.
+Decades have gone by and their dedication to print the funniest, wittiest, quirkiest books in the market has been unwavering.
+For example, their list of published authors include beloved web comic artists such as Catana Comics, Sarah Andersen, and Matt Nelson.
+Thus, they have a strong interest in printing sharp comics, funny novels, and impassioned poems.
+You will definitely find the country’s bestselling books in their title list.
 Writers of poems, comics, humor, cooking, food, pop culture, and teen books can send their manuscripts for consideration.
-Find the guidelines for the Kansas City based publisher here.
+Find the submission guidelines here.

-The small and traditional publishing house was founded in 1998.
+The small and traditional publishing house was founded in Ann Arbor, Michigan, 1998.
 It has maintained its integrity and interest in publishing children’s literature.
-Touching, real stories about issues that affect children and families are a topic close to their heart.
+Whether fiction or non-fiction, touching stories about issues that affect children and families are a topic close to their heart.
 They love exploring the nuances of the mother-child relationship and embracing its warmth.
-The publisher is located in Ann Arbor and has had bestsellers consistently in their ranks.
-Sleeping Bear Press only accepts electronic submissions.
+The publisher has had bestsellers consistently in their ranks.
+Sleeping Bear Press only accepts electronic submissions for now.
 The subject of your email should read ‘New Submission’, the title of your work, fiction/non-fiction and subject.
-In the body of the email, paste a cover letter, a personal bio and a brief synopsis of your manuscript.
-Direct your email to this address.
+The body of the email will serve as your cover letter and must include a personal bio and a synopsis of your manuscript.
+Check the full guidelines here before you direct your email to this address.

-The esteemed University Press was formed in 1936.
-From that time, it has printed 3000 titles and continues to work tirelessly towards the excellence of publishing.
-The books, journals and materials are selected after careful review and consideration.
+The esteemed University of Wisconsin Press was formed in Madison, Wisconsin, in 1936.
+From that time, it has printed over 3,000 titles and continues to work tirelessly towards the excellence of publishing.
+The books, journals and materials are selected after careful consideration.
 It is one of the few presses in the country to publish academic journals.
-They publish 9 peer-reviewed academic journals in various subjects.
-The subjects and topics they print include fiction, biography, Jewish studies, history, fishing, food, photography, film studies, travel, environmental studies, literary criticism, and poetry.
+In particular, the non-profit publisher manages 11 peer-reviewed academic journals in various subjects such as anthropology and land economics.
+The books in print include fiction, biography, Jewish studies, history, fishing, food, photography, film studies, travel, environmental studies, literary criticism, and poetry.
 You can submit a proposal or query after reading the instructions here.

-Robert W. Parkinson established Research Press Publishers in 1968.
-The goal of the company was to print and publish effective, helpful resources for mental and personal health.
-Experts, medical practitioners, scholars, psychologists and professionals have contributed to writing comprehensive materials and books for them.
-As they developed, they started to print material about youth learning and children.
-They want to publish books in categories such as diversity, motivation, social skills, bullying prevention, behavior management, counseling textbooks, and grief counseling.
-You can send your manuscripts to the Champaign based company after reading the guidelines.
+Robert W. Parkinson established Research Press in Champaign, Illinois, 1968.
+The goal of the company was to print and publish effective, helpful resources on education and mental health.
+Medical practitioners, scholars, and psychologists have contributed to writing comprehensive materials and books for them.
+As they developed, they started to print prevention and intervention programs for the youth.
+They want to publish books in categories such as diversity, motivation, social skills, bullying prevention, behavior management, special education, and grief counseling.
+You can send your manuscripts after reading the guidelines.

-In 1950, the North Dakota State University Press was established.
-The primary aim of this press was to disseminate education, learning and information through books and journals.
-They have played a vital role in shaping the region and state’s literature and publishing history.
-Academic works, journals, non-fiction, and educational material.
+In 1950, the North Dakota State University Press was established in Fargo, North Dakota.
+The primary aim of this press is to encourage interdisciplinary research in the region and disseminate such information through books.
+They have played a vital role in shaping and preserving textual work on the region and the state.
+Reference books, textbooks, biographies, and even poems and fiction are published as long as they’re about or related to the region.
 You can peruse their catalog to get an idea of what they will accept.
-The submission guidelines are found here for prospective authors and writers.
+The submission guidelines and option to send manuscripts are found here for prospective authors and writers.

 Jim Perlman created the quirkily named Holy Cow!
-Press in 1977.
-He wanted to find the most talented, unique writers and authors in the Midwest and print their stories.
-The company remains a staunch champion of local and regional authors till date.
+Press in Duluth, Minnesota 1977.
+He wanted to find the most talented, unique authors and create regional and national interest in their stories.
+In particular, Holy Cow!
+Press regularly prints the works of Native American writers and has had many titles receive award nominations from organizations in Minnesota.
 Short stories, memoirs, poetry, children’s books, plays, biographies, young adult books, and novels are the genres they like and accept.
-The independent publisher is located in Duluth.
 You can find the submission guidelines available here.

 19. Fortress Press

-A publisher with a niche, Fortress Press is situated in Minneapolis.
-They print books that merge religion with real life topics and education.
+A publisher with a niche, Fortress Press is situated in Minneapolis, Minnesota, and had its beginnings in the 1960s.
+They print compelling texts on religion and its ties to society and the many facets of human life.
 Religious scholarship is a genre they prefer and have mastered beautifully.
-Educational materials, books, journals, and resources are printed for seminary or professionals in the religious sector.
-Fortress wants authors and writers who force readers to delve deeper into theology and the Christian faith.
+Educational materials and comprehensive books on world religions, Christian history, ethics, and spirituality are printed for church leaders, theologians, and educators, among others.
+Fortress Press wants authors and writers who encourage readers to delve deeper into theology and the Christian faith.
 You can find the submission guidelines and contact details on this page.

 Are there any other book publishers in the Midwest that should be on this list?
 Please tell us about them in the comments box below!